 Why We Love it: So Delicious has been fighting the good fight in the dairy-free world for over 30 years.
 In that time, they’ve come up with a number of delicious vegan products from cheese to desserts.

 Of course, vegan ice cream is what we love this brand for.
-Over the years they have added a number of recipes and now produce ice creams made with different bases, including almond milk and oat milk.
+Over the years, they’ve added a number of recipes and now produce ice creams made with different bases, including almond milk and oat milk.

 All the ingredients that go into these ice creams are certified vegan and GMO-free.
 They always use organic coconuts and put the Earth first in their ingredient selection and manufacturing processes.